-If you are traveling across Thailand from Krung Thep Maha Nakhon (Bangkok) to the north, you will no doubt pass through Lopburi Province and City 🧔
+If you plan to travel across Thailand from Krung Thep Maha Nakhon (Bangkok) to the north, you will no doubt pass through Lopburi 🧔

-If you have any sense, you will stay for a few days to explore this beautiful region of central Thailand.
+If you have any sense, you will stay for a few days to explore this beautiful region of Central Thailand.
 The province is divided into 11 districts and is home to over 750,00 inhabitants 🏅 If you want to explore the stunning natural beauty and a real slice of Thailand, Lopburi is an inspired choice.
-Lopburi is located approximately a 3-hour drive north of Krung Thep Maha Nakhon (Bangkok) and is 180km away from the city.
+Lopburi is located approximately a 3-hour north of Krung Thep Maha Nakhon (Bangkok and is 180 km from the city.

 Lopburi is quite old and was originally a stronghold of ancient Ayutthaya from as far back as the 1300s.
 Before that, it was a stronghold of the Khmer Empire.
-In this day and age, Lopburi is known for its national parks, fun and friendly monkey inhabitants.
+Today, Lopburi is known for its national parks and fun and friendly monkey inhabitants.

-Lopburi is a relatively small town/city, so it is straightforward to get around.
-You can rent bicycles in the city for as little as 50 THB per day 🧔, but most travelers continually opt to use the local blue buses that circle the city route.
+Lopburi is relatively small, so it is straightforward to get around.
+You can rent bikes for as little as 50 THB per day, but most travelers use the local blue buses that circle the city route.
 The price of these buses is just 8 THB per person.
 The buses pass through the town center, Phra Kahn Shrine, and the TAT office on Phraya Kamuad Road.

 Although you can rent motorbikes in the city for 300 to 400 THB daily, you should stick to the cheap and inexpensive blue buses 🧔 As the city is so compact, a motorbike is not essential.
 If you want to travel outside the city, you should get a bus from the local bus station or a metered taxi.

-A visit to Lopburi City is an exciting move if you are looking for somewhere inexpensive.
-Perfect place off the beaten track to explore on your way from Bangkok to Chiang Mai for a few days.
+A visit to Lopburi is an exciting move if you want somewhere inexpensive.
+It's the perfect place off the beaten track to explore on your way from Bangkok to Chiang Mai for a few days.
 As not so many foreign travelers visit Lopburi, it retains a genuinely Thai charm and is the ideal place for an avid traveler.
 You can easily reach Lopburi from Ayutthaya Bus station as buses run every 20 minutes, take about 2 hours, and only cost 35 THB per person.
 The value for money is simply immense 🥇

-The Pa Sak Jolasid Dam is located just outside Lopburi town.
-It is the longest earth-filled dam in Thailand and offers many splendid scenic views of its surroundings.
+The Pasak Chonlasit Dam is located just outside Lopburi.
+It is one of the longest earth-filled dams in Thailand and offers many splendid scenic views of its surroundings.
 You can visit the PaSak Basin museum, restaurants, souvenir shops, places for accommodation, and camping areas.
-You can also enjoy a train ride across the reservoir and taste the thrill of kayaking and boating in the waters 🥇
+You can also enjoy a train ride across the reservoir and taste the thrill of kayaking and boating in the waters.

-The Sub Lek natural reservoir is located 15km from Lopburi town 🧔 The surrounding beautiful scenery of mountains and calm environment is a famous spot for locals and foreigners to visit.
+The Sub Lek natural reservoir is located 15 km from Lopburi.
+The surrounding beautiful scenery of mountains and calm environment is a famous spot for locals and foreigners to visit.
 You will see small hut restaurants and splash around in water using inflatable water toys or water slides.
 If you are looking for some adventure, there is a quad bike course near Ang Sub Lek 🏅

-Located in the heart of the city on Narai Maharat Rd, Ban Vichayen remains Constantine Phaulkon's residence, built in the 1600s by King Narai the Great.
-There are only the outer walls remaining of the three main buildings, but with an admission price of 30 THB, it’s well worth a look 🥇
+Located in the heart of the city on Narai Maharat Rd, Ban Chao Wichayen remains Constantine Phaulkon's residence, built in the 1600s by King Narai the Great.
+Only the outer walls of the three main buildings remain, but with an admission price of 30 THB, it’s well worth a look.

-Also located on Narai Maharat Road, the Phra Kahn Shrine is the remnants of a Khmer prang from hundreds of years ago and is filled to the brim with monkeys 🏅 Be careful with these purses and food-snatching primates, but it’s lots of fun and only 50 THB entrance as well.
+Also located on Narai Maharat Road, the San Phra Kan is the remnants of a Khmer prang from hundreds of years ago and is filled to the brim with monkeys 🏅 Be careful with these purses and food-snatching primates, but it’s lots of fun and only 50 THB entrance as well.

-Known as King Narai's Palace, Phra Narai Ratchanivet was initially built in 1677 by engineers from Portugal, Italy, and France 🧔.
+Known engineers from Portugal, Italy, and France initially built King Narai's Palace, Phra Narai Ratchanivet, in 1677.
 By the 1800s, the palace had become dilapidated but was renovated in 1865 by King Mongkut.
-And by 1924, the palace had been turned into a museum.
-Here you will find many remains and ruins, prehistoric exhibits, Buddha images, and a vast plethora of ancient relics.
+By 1924, the palace had been turned into a museum.
+You will find many remains and ruins, prehistoric exhibits, Buddha images, and ancient relics here.
 The entrance fee to the museum is 150 THB for foreigners and 30 THB for Thais.
-It is one of the 🏅 top attractions to visit in Lopburi as it has been the Palace for Thai Kings.
+It is one of the top attractions to visit in Lopburi as it has been the palace of Thai Kings.

 Another famous old temple built by the Khmer people is Phra Prang Sam Yot.
-A massive amount of monkeys also flanks this temple 🧔 The entrance fee for foreigners is 50 THB, while the price is 10 THB for Thais.
+Many monkeys also flank this temple.
+The entrance fee for foreigners is 50 THB, while the price is 10 THB for Thais.

-As one of the oldest temples in the entire region, built back in the 1200s, Wat Phra Sri Rattanmahathat is not just ancient but also extremely important to the Buddhist roots of the area.
-One of the best parts about this temple is there are no monkeys whatsoever 🥇 The admission price for Westerners is 50 THB, while the price is 10 THB for Thais.
+As one of the oldest temples in the entire region, built in the 1200s, Wat Phrasi Rattana Mahathat is not just ancient but also extremely important to the Buddhist roots of the area.
+One of the best parts about this temple is there are no monkeys whatsoever.
+The admission price for Westerners is 50 THB, while the price is 10 THB for Thais.